-Changes to the regulatory environment in North America and Abroad As regulations related to protecting individuals' privacy on the internet evolve, there will continue to be changes to how digital advertisers can gather data and use such data to target individuals with advertisements.
+Changes to the regulatory As regulations related to protecting individuals' privacy on the internet evolve, there environment in North will continue to be changes to how digital advertisers can gather data and use such America and Abroad data to target individuals with advertisements.
 An inability to adapt to privacy or other regulatory changes could significantly harm GWM's business.
-Changes in and or disruptions to Technology If there are rapid changes in the technology used in the industry, which makes it harder for GWM to conduct its business, GWM will need to adapt.
+Changes in and or If there are rapid changes in the technology used in the industry, which makes it disruptions to Technology harder for GWM to conduct its business, GWM will need to adapt.
 Being ahead of the tech curve will help reduce this risk.
 GWM also relies heavily on technology to deliver its services.
 If GWM's system was to be interrupted for a considerable time, it could impact GWM's ability to generate revenue.
-Failure to maintain and grow client base If GWM fails to maintain and grow its client base, its revenue and profitability may be impacted.
+Failure to maintain and If GWM fails to maintain and grow its client base, its revenue and profitability may be grow client base impacted.
 To sustain and grow its revenue, GWM must continuously add new clients and persuade existing clients to maintain or increase their business with GWM.
 If competitors introduce lower cost or differentiated offerings that compete with or are perceived to compete with GWM's offerings, GWM's ability to sell services to new or existing clients could be impaired.
 Intense competition GWM competes in a highly competitive and rapidly changing industry.
 Increased competition and an inability to compete effectively could lead to reduced profitability or market share.
 Current and potential competitors may also have significantly more financial, technical and other resources than GWM.
-Buying of advertising through programmatic media is new Programmatic media is a relatively new industry.
-If this market develops slower or differently than expected, GWM's business, growth prospects and financial condition could be adversely affected.
-A large portion of GWM's revenue is derived from clients for and evolving whom it programmatically purchases advertising.
+Buying of advertising Programmatic media is a relatively new industry.
+If this market develops slower or through programmatic differently than expected, GWM's business, growth prospects and financial condition media is new and evolving could be adversely affected.
+A large portion of GWM's revenue is derived from clients for whom it programmatically purchases advertising.
 GWM expects that spending on programmatic ad buying will remain a significant source of revenue for the foreseeable future and that its revenue growth will largely depend on increasing client purchases of advertising through GWM's programmatic services.
 The market for programmatic ad buying is an emerging market.
 GWM's current and potential clients may not shift to programmatic ad buying from other buying methods as quickly as they expect, which could reduce its growth potential.
 If the market for programmatic ad buying deteriorates or develops more slowly than GWM expects, demand for GWM's services may be diminished and its business, growth prospects and financial condition could be adversely affected.
-Colos Cuolos Con Do Long CIMM's cales avalage can be long, practing significant time between initial contact with a